lukaskleinschmidt/kirby-sortable/readme.md

 ## 4 Customize
-With the new registry you are now able to customize the visual appearance and modify or add custom functionality.
+With the registry you are able to customize the visual appearance and modify or add custom functionality.
 The registry makes it possible to register layouts, actions, variants and translations.

 ```php